supercollider/supercollider/README_WINDOWS.md

 Quick steps
 -----------

-This README overall assumes a developer with little experience in building SC, especially on Windows.
+This README generally assumes a developer with little experience in building SC, especially on Windows.
 For experienced developers the following two chapters might be enough, they just list the essential steps.
 After that the whole process is described again with more detail and background information.